ric355/ultibowifi/README.md

 1. You must boot from a USB drive
 2. Pi3b+ or Pi zero i.e. Must be a device with onboard wifi support (*not* a USB wifi device)
 3. USB drive must contain c:\firmware with the correct firmware file in it
-4. IF you want to build the software you must have the custom RTL files from this repo built into your RTL.

 This is a very rough and ready Ultibo application which creates a wifi device and attempts to get the Arasan controller to talk to the Cypress WFI chip.